Beate Uhse-Rotermund

-Beate Uhse-Rotermund ([beˈaːtə ˈʔuːzə ˈʁoːtɐmʊnt]; born Beate Köstlin [ˈkœstliːn], 25 October 1919 – 16 July 2001) was a German pilot, entrepreneur and sex pioneer.
+Beate Uhse-Rotermund ([beˈaːtə ˈʔuːzə ˈʁoːtɐmʊnt]; born Beate Köstlin [ˈkœstliːn], 25 October 1919 – 16 July 2001) was a German pilot, entrepreneur and sex shop pioneer.
 She was one of the very few female stunt pilots in Germany in the 1930s.
 During World War II she ferried planes for the German Luftwaffe and after World War II she started a sex shop.
 The company she started, Beate Uhse AG, is listed on the Frankfurt Stock Exchange.

 Early life

 Uhse was born in Wargenau, a neighborhood of Cranz, East Prussia (now Zelenogradsk, Russia).
 She was the youngest of three children of the farmer Otto Köstlin and the doctor Magarete Köstlin (one of the first five female doctors in Germany).

 When she was eight years old, her older brother told her the myth of Icarus.
 Beate was fascinated by the story, and by the idea of flying—so much so that she gathered chicken feathers and glued together some wings and jumped from her parents' veranda.
 Beate was a wild child.
 Her parents did not try to control her; instead they encouraged their daughter in her interests and desires.
 They assisted her in getting a good education at progressive boarding schools "Schule am Meer" and "Odenwaldschule" where she graduated.
 They informed their children on sexual matters early, and spoke with them openly about sexuality and contraception.
 At 15, Beate became the Hessian javelin champion.